Statistical Inference for Linear Functions of Eigenvectors with Small Eigengaps: Discussion

 \section{Discussion}

-In this work we have considered estimating linear forms of the form $\a\t \uj$ for a pre-specified unit vector $\a$.
+In this work we have considered inference for linear forms of the form $\a\t \uj$ for a pre-specified unit vector $\a$.
 We have seen how small eigengaps and signal strength affect the approximate Gaussianity of both the plugin and debiased estimators, and we have provided asymptotically valid and statistically efficient confidence intervals for $\a\t \uj$.
 All of our results hold under nearly minimal signal-strength conditions, and our proposed procedures are fully data-driven and do not require any sample splitting.

 There are a number of potential future works.
 First, our analysis relies heavily on the assumption of Gaussian noise, which may not hold in general.
 It is of interest to develop similar statistical theory under general noise mechanisms such as subgaussian or heteroskedastic noise.
+It is likely possible that our results will continue to hold under rotational invariance, but may require additional considerations without this assumption.
 Furthermore, our results are likely suboptimal with respect to logarithmic terms, factors of $r$, and factors of the condition number $\kappa$, and it would be interesting to study the optimal dependence on these parameters.
 For example, in matrix denoising, our analysis requires that $\Delta_j/\sigma \gg \mathrm{polylog}(n)$ assuming $r,\kappa = O(1)$.
 Does asymptotic normality hold even when $\Delta_j \asymp \sigma$ provided certain necessary signal-strength conditions are met?

 Beyond these immediate future directions, it would also be of interest to study similar problems in other settings.
 For example, the work \citet{xia_inference_2022} studies statistical inference for linear functions of tensor singular vectors; it would be interesting to see if similar guarantees can be developed when the tensor singular value gaps are of similarly small order as considered herein.
 Finally, the work \citet{xia_confidence_2019} considers confidence regions for singular subspaces in low-rank trace regression; it would be of interest to develop similar guarantees for individual singular subspaces in the presence of small singular value gaps.